demipapazoglou/Secure-Programming-Group-Assignment/README.md

 # This is a group project for Secure Programming.

 ## Files Included
-- `crypto/CryptoManager.js` – Handles encryption, decryption, and key management (WIP)
+- `crypto/CryptoManager.js` – Handles encryption, decryption, and key management
-- `crypto/MessageSigner.js` – Signs and verifies message envelopes (WIP)
+- `crypto/MessageSigner.js` – Signs and verifies message envelopes
+- `test-crypto.js` -  Test file for verifying the functionality of `CryptoManager.js` and `MessageSigner.js`.

+## How to Test
+To run the tests, execute: node test-crypto.js